robotpy/robotpy-docs/install/rev.rst

 robotpy-rev supports all the control features of the C++ Spark Max library.
-Firmware, diagnostics, and other things must be installed separatelyusing the tools released by REV.
+Firmware, diagnostics, and other things must be installed separately using the tools released by REV.

 Refer to `the REV C++ documentation <https://www.revrobotics.com/content/sw/max/sw-docs/cpp/index.html>`_ for more details.